star-haven/docs/starrod/tutorials/GettingStarted/02_How_to_create_your_mod.md

 /map/temp/       Patched map scripts are placed here during the patching
                  process.
 Just ignore this directory.

+/world/          Scripting for the overworld behavior of partners.

 /battle/formation/  Scripting of enemies in battle.
 /battle/item/       Scripting of using items in battle.
 /battle/move/       Scripting of Mario's attacks.